How Stripe accelerates work with automations in Slack, Sales Cloud and Slack Sales Elevate

 Stripe’s team of account executives, managers and sales leaders use the combined power of Slack and Salesforce’s Sales Cloud to scale the impact of its sales team.

-Stripe’s sales reps used to spend hours updating their accounts each week, cutting into time that they could better spend with users.
-Today, with Slack Sales Elevate, they can access Salesforce data – customer records, accounts, opportunities and key metrics – in the flow of work in Slack.
+Stripe’s sales reps used to spend hours updating their accounts each week, cutting into time they could better spend with users.
+Today, with Slack Sales Elevate, they can access Salesforce data—customer records, accounts, opportunities and key metrics—in the flow of work in Slack.
 Sales Elevate allows reps to update CRM data directly from Slack, which automatically syncs back into Sales Cloud.
 As a result, there are fewer pain points for sellers and the data stays clean and accurate.
-This process boosts team visibility at every stage of the deal cycle, keeping the whole team on top of account changes, team wins and overall targets.
+This process boosts team visibility at every stage of the deal cycle, keeping the whole team on top of account changes, team wins, and overall targets.

 Boosting productivity with secure AI

-Elsewhere, teams in Stripe are using Anthropic’s Claude app for Slack, which helps with productivity by offering creative and collaborative writing, Q&A and more.
-Stripe also built an internal AI tool that can summarise useful information from the Trailhead for Slack integration.
+Elsewhere, teams in Stripe are using Anthropic’s Claude app for Slack, which helps with productivity by offering creative and collaborative writing, Q&A, and more.
+Stripe also built an internal AI tool that can summarize useful information from the Trailhead for Slack integration.